hbslawyer/hbslawyer/README.md

 - 👋 Hi, I’m @hbslawyer
-- 👀 I’m interested in coding since I used to code and a degree in computer science / electronics.
+- 👀 I’m interested in coding my degree days in computer science / electronics.
 My day job is about law and arbitration.
 - 🌱 I’m currently learning many things.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me on Linkedin at https://www.linkedin.com/in/hbs/